 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin keeps larger tear-offs moving so crews can demobilize without a second haul-out.
+A 30-yard bin is sized for larger tear-offs so crews avoid a second haul-out before demobilizing.

 Asphalt Shingle Weight and Tonnage Planning